Pumallow/CabbagePatch/v1_submission/README.md

 test_set/test_inputs.json -
 - offers 10 test cases to run the model.
 To expedite the learning process, the top 5 cases were used.

+Here we compare 2 different prompts to see if the model will improve in performance:

 Prompt #1:
 """
 You are a YouTube study-planner agent.